 List breakdowns are essential so that grandma isn’t sent the same material as her Millennial grandson.

 Never trust a landing site to work smoothly for more than a week at a time; have someone constantly watching and testing so glitches can be resolved immediately.
 This also cuts down customer care problems considerably.

 The next step is to maximize your email effectiveness:

 Make your Call to Action prominent but not overly aggressive.
 You want the reader to know it’s there but not become irritated or feel threatened or puzzled by it.

 Standardized brand names keep readers from becoming confused about what product they are reading about.
 If one page says “New and Improved Whiz Bang” and another page says “Vanilla-flavored Whiz Bang”, they may just give up on the whole thing and move on to your competitor, “KaBoom”.

-Marketing psychology dictates that your return policy be prominent on your emails, which may seem counter-intuitive -- why give potential customers the suggestion that they will be returning something?
-But just the reverse is true; when consumers see a simple and reassuring return policy they are more apt to trust the brand and feel secure in dealing with your company.
+Marketing psychology dictates that your return policy be prominent in your emails, which may seem counter-intuitive — why give potential customers the suggestion that they will be returning something?
+But just the reverse is true; when consumers see a simple and reassuring return policy, they are more apt to trust the brand and feel secure in dealing with your company.

 Review past holiday campaigns.
 Review what worked and what flopped.
 Can you recycle the flops as well as the previous successes?
-Recycle your mistakes, after fixing them up.
-It’ll save time and effort, and little bit of money.
+Recycle your mistakes after fixing them up.
+It’ll save time and effort, and a little bit of money.